j-siderius/TinySpark/docs/chapter1/neuron.md

 \end{cases}
 $$

-Now let's calculate the output for the following inputs and weights:
+Now, the output of the neuron with these inputs and weights is calculated as follows:

 $$
 \displaylines{